ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_cards/digital/Digital_SI_Inverter_rev03.rst

   - Current measurement up to :math:`I_{peak,meas}=\pm35\ A`
   - Voltage measurement up to :math:`V_{peak,meas}= 60\ V`
   - Temperature measurement up to :math:`T_{meas}=105°C`
-  - Temperature measurement is not build into the Mosfet.
+  - Temperature measurement is not built into the MOSFET.
 Therefore the heat of the PCB close to the semiconductors is measured.
 The measured temperature will always be **significantly** lower than the max operating temperature of the semiconductors.
   - DC-link capacitance :math:`C_{DC} = 570\mu F`
-  - OPC triggerpoint :math:`I_{OCP}=\pm29.85\ A`
+  - OPC trigger point :math:`I_{OCP}=\pm29.85\ A`
   - Cutoff frequency for voltage measurement :math:`f_g = 2170\ Hz`
   - Operation up to a PWM frequency of :math:`f_{PWM} = 100\ kHz` has been verified